Lenbok/scad-keyboard-cases/crkbd/README.md

 ## CRKBD keyboard Case From Scratch

-This is work in progress on a case for the [Corne](https://github.com/foostan/crkbd) keyboard.
+This is a case for the [Corne](https://github.com/foostan/crkbd) keyboard.
 It is a top plate with tenting supports attached.
 The bottom plate could be 3D printed in transparent plastic (or should be compatible with laser cut acrylic